Answer Engine Optimization

 Quick answer

 Comparison pages are pages that compare your product with an alternative, plainly and honestly.
 They win AI recommendations because buyers ask engines for the best option, and engines pull from content that lays out real tradeoffs.
+"Comparison" is one of the terms most likely to make an AI search the web, and commercial-intent answers lean on comparison pages, listicles, and reviews.
 A good comparison page names the other tool, states who each one suits, and tells the truth about strengths and limits.
-That honesty is what makes an engine trust the page enough to quote it.
+That honesty is what makes an engine trust the page enough to quote it, and the traffic it brings converts several times better than ordinary search.

 Why comparison pages matter